chrisemunt/mgsi/README.md

 Apple OS X can use the freely available **Xcode** development environment.

-Windows can use the free "Microsoft Visual Studio Community" edition of Visual Studio for building the **SIG**
+Windows can use the free "Microsoft Visual Studio Community" edition of Visual Studio for building the **SIG**:

 * Microsoft Visual Studio Community: [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)